seriema/analytics/packages/analytics-plugin-microsoft-app-insights/README.md

 // Both instances will be loaded into the page
 ```

-This functionality has been [added](https://github.com/DavidWells/analytics/pull/30) by the wonderful [@zobzn](https://github.com/zobzn)!
+This functionality has been [added](https://github.com/DavidWells/analytics/pull/50) by the wonderful [@seriema](https://github.com/seriema)!

 ## Tracking if JS is disabled

-The [analytics library](https://github.com/DavidWells/analytics/) will load the Google Tag manager javascript onto the page.
+The [analytics library](https://github.com/DavidWells/analytics/) will load the Microsoft Application Insights javascript onto the page.
 This will work for every web site visitor that has javascript enabled.

 For the small number of people who might have javascript disabled you will want to add the following `<noscript>` tags to the HTML of your site as outlined in [GTM install docs](https://developers.google.com/tag-manager/quickstart)